 On April 30, 2021, the 2021 BEPS Establishment Regulations were published as final.
 On the same date, all public comments received for both the 2021 BEPS Establishment Regulations and the BEPS Compliance Regulations were published on DOEE’s website.

 What was released?

-The DC Department of Energy & Environment (DOEE) published the proposed rules for BEPS, the proposed Standards per property type, and updates to the Benchmarking requirements.
+The DC Department of Energy & Environment (DOEE) published the proposed rules for BEPS compliance, the final Standards per property type, and updates to the Benchmarking requirements.

 The Standards for the First Compliance Cycle of BEPS